ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Gateway

-An IPFS Gateway acts as a bridge between traditional web browsers and IPFS.
-Through the gateway, users can browse files and websites stored in IPFS as if they were stored on a traditional web server.
+An IPFS Gateway acts as a bridge between HTTP-based protocols and IPFS.
+Through the gateway, users can browse files and websites stored in IPFS as if they were stored on a HTTP web server.
 [More about Gateway](../concepts/ipfs-gateway.md) and [addressing IPFS on the web](../how-to/address-ipfs-on-web.md)

 ### Garbage Collection